wireseo/tp/docs/DeveloperGuide.md

 </div>

 #### 4.1.1 What is the login process
 Login is a series of method calls that any new user who uses Jarvis has to go through.
-It is carried out by `ScraperManager` and involves fetching information from Source Academy through the use of a headless browser, _Chrome_Driver_.
+It is carried out by `ScraperManager` and involves fetching information from Source Academy (SA) through the use of a headless browser, _Chrome_Driver_.

 #### 4.1.2 Structure of login process
 The following diagram shows the class relationship between the `ScraperManager` and other related classes.
-This will help in helping you understand the login process.
+This will help you understand the login process.

 ![Detailed Class Diagram of Scraper Manager](images/DetailedScraperClassDiagram.png)